 My passion for agriculture stems from my family’s viticulture business, from a background in international development, and from a long-standing interest in methods of maintaining human livelihoods.
 My training in geography turned my attention toward remote sensing and geospatial methodologies, and showed the importance of spatial thinking in global problem-solving.

 My research focuses on agriculture and the monitoring and mapping of agricultural characteristics and processes worldwide.
 I have spent most of my career leading efforts to define Earth observations data requirements for global agricultural monitoring, and working with space agencies through CEOS in order to increase acquisition of, availability and continuity of, and access to consistently pre-processed satellite data sets for agriculture.
-In this vein, I am the agriculture point of contact for the CEOS Ad Hoc Team on and GEOGLAM lead GEOGLAM's Earth observation data coordination activity.
+In this vein, I am the agriculture point of contact for the CEOS and lead of GEOGLAM's Earth observation data coordination activity; I also co-lead GEOGLAM's capacity development team, and am the founder of the Agriculture Monitoring in the Americas regional monitoring effort.

 Areas of Interest